mus-format/mus-go/README.md

 ```

 ### Map
-All of the above about slice applies to map.
+All of the above about the slice type also applies to the map type.

 ## unsafe Package
-With this package you can get maximum performance.
-But be careful, it uses
+You can get maximum performance with this package, but be careful it uses an
 unsafe type conversion.

-To a large extent, this warning applies to the `string` type.
-With this package,
+To a large extent, this warning applies to the `string` type - if we change a
-we can unmarshal a byte slice into a string, so that if we than change it, the
-string will change as well.
-This allows us to unmarshal strings very quickly.
-However, the slice in this case should be reused only after processing the
+byte slice, the string obtained from it will also change.
+In this case, we must
+first process the result, i.e. the string, and only then reuse the byte slice.
-result.
-There is no such behavior for other types.
+For other types, there is no such behavior.

 Supports the following data types: `bool`, `string`, `byte`, and all `uint`,
 `int`, `float`.